Understanding Corneal Abrasions: A Guide for Those with Dry Eyes

 Home Remedies

-• Use artificial tears: Over-the-counter lubricating eye drops can keep the eye moist and reduce discomfort.
-If it is very painful, artificial tears would not help
+Use artificial tears: Over-the-counter lubricating eye drops can keep the eye moist and reduce discomfort.
+However, if it is very painful, artificial tears may not help.

 When to Seek Medical Help